 I suggested her to sit with her dd and make a list of all tasks that were needed to be done every morning before she leaves for the school.
-She made it interesting by making it a craft project using a chart paper, coloured pens of dd’s choice.
+She made it interesting by making it a craft project using a chart paper, colored pens of dd’s choice.
 So for every 1 activity that the mom writes, there was one the dd added.
 After writing every small task like brushing teeth to tying laces, from hugging good morning to kissing good luck to her; they sorted them out on the basis of the person responsible for the task completion.
-Finally there was a list of tasks for the mom and another list for the dd.
-Now was implementation part.
+Finally, there was a list of tasks for the mom and another list for the dd.
+Now was the implementation part.
 Motivation – A treat added to both on successful completion of their morning activity chart and each deviation meant giving up one thing dear to each of them.
-So for the dd it was her favourite snack and for the mom it was her shopping.
-Well all rules you set require communication, commitment, consistency and discipline.
+So for the dd, it was her favorite snack and for the mom, it was her shopping.
+Well, all rules you set require communication, commitment, consistency, and discipline.

-A little mindfulness in the morning to realise that your kids are growing up fast to independence every day is a great help.
-It empowers you to know that this chaos is not permanent and energises you to enjoy all their little nuances and tantrums.
+A little mindfulness in the morning to realize that your kids are growing up fast to independence every day is a great help.
+It empowers you to know that this chaos is not permanent and energizes you to enjoy all their little nuances and tantrums.

 All areas of trouble should be talked upon and decided a night before.
 So clothes, breakfast, and snack at school was discussed the previous night.
 Children usually like order and rhythm and hence behave better when they know what is going to come next.

-Lastly give them respect as individuals.
-And it will take time for them to realise the change.
+Lastly, give them respect as individuals.
+And it will take time for them to realize the change.
 Work with them and they will work with you to make things better.
-And like in any other team work, don’t forget to appreciate and celebrate successes on way…..
+And like in any other teamwork, don’t forget to appreciate and celebrate successes on way…..